 Category 2: Language

-Feedback is given when grammar mistakes are made and why to ensure student work is clear and comprehensible
+Feedback is given when spelling mistakes are made to enhance the readability of student work

 Students learn to avoid the passive voice